The Natural Sciences Tripos is a set of courses offered by all the science departments in Cambridge, and is known by everyone as 'NST' or 'Nat Sci'.

 Fitzwilliam has a large number of science Fellows, and arrangements with other members of the University to provide teaching in subjects not represented on the Fellowship, so we can cater for any choice of subjects within Natural Sciences and related disciplines.
 Indeed, we are pleased to admit students interested in any area of science, and encourage students to make full use of the flexibility of the Tripos system to find the subject best suited to their talents and interests.

-S-level or STEP papers do not form part of our conditional offers.
+STEP papers do not form part of our conditional offers.
 We do, however, encourage our prospective students to take these papers if the school offers teaching for them, as this is a good preparation for the first year courses.
 In particular do as much mathematics as possible.